samukele-dev/Secure_Messaging_API/README.md

 **How User ID Spoofing is Prevented:**

-The current implementation, which relies on the client providing the `userId` in the request body without any further authentication, is **vulnerable to user ID spoofing**.
-A malicious user could potentially try to access another user's messages if they knew their `userId`.

-To prevent user ID spoofing in a real-world application, a robust authentication mechanism is essential.
-Here are some common approaches:

-* **Token-Based Authentication (e.g., JWT):** Upon successful login, the server would issue a unique, time-limited token to the user.
-Subsequent requests to access protected resources (like messages) would require the client to include this token in the `Authorization` header (typically as a Bearer token).
-The server would then verify the authenticity and validity of the token before processing the request, ensuring that the user making the request is indeed who they claim to be.
-The token would be associated with a specific `userId` on the server-side.
+The current implementation now includes basic token-based authentication to mitigate user ID spoofing.
+Upon successful registration and login, a unique, time-limited token is issued to the user.
+Subsequent requests to access protected resources (like storing and retrieving messages) require this token to be included in the `Authorization` header of the HTTP request.
+The server verifies the token to ensure the user is authenticated and authorized to perform the requested action for the associated `userId`.
+While basic, this adds a layer of security compared to relying solely on the `userId` in the request body.

-* **Session Management:** After login, the server creates a session for the user and stores a session identifier (e.g., in a cookie).
-Subsequent requests from the same user would include this session identifier, allowing the server to identify and authenticate the user based on the server-side session data.
+**Message Expiry:**

+Messages are now automatically deleted after 10 minutes.
+When a message is stored, a timestamp is recorded.
+Before processing requests for messages, the system checks for and removes any messages older than the defined expiry time.

 ## Debug Task